-5.4 Sustainable Transport: No objection
+5.4 Sustainable Transport:

 The applicant appears not to be proposing cycle parking spaces.
 For this size and type of development a minimum of 1-2 cycle parking spaces is required.
-There appears to be space on site therefore the Highway Authority does request that further details of the spaces are submitted and a condition is recommended to be attached requiring its provision.
+There appears to be space on site therefore the Highway Authority does request that further details of the spaces are submitted and a condition is recommended requiring its provision.